Virtuant/hadoop-admin-2019/docs/getting-started-with-apache-pig.md

 You will use the TextLoader to load the `visits.txt` file.

-> Note  TextLoader simply creates a tuple for each line of text , and it uses a single chararray field that contains the entire line.
+> Note: textLoader simply creates a tuple for each line of text , and it uses a single chararray field that contains the entire line.
 It allows you to load lines of text and not worry about the format or schema yet.

 Define the following `LOAD` relation: